RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/ac/ac-2.11.md

 ## Control Statement

-Enforce {{ insert: param, ac-02.11_odp.01 }} for {{ insert: param, ac-02.11_odp.02 }}.
+The information system enforces {{ insert: param, ac-2.11_prm_1 }} for {{ insert: param, ac-2.11_prm_2 }}.

+## Control Objective

+Determine if:

+- \[AC-2(11)[1]\] the organization defines circumstances and/or usage conditions to be enforced for information system accounts;

+- \[AC-2(11)[2]\] the organization defines information system accounts for which organization-defined circumstances and/or usage conditions are to be enforced; and

+- \[AC-2(11)[3]\] the information system enforces organization-defined circumstances and/or usage conditions for organization-defined information system accounts.

 ## Control guidance

-Specifying and enforcing usage conditions helps to enforce the principle of least privilege, increase user accountability, and enable effective account monitoring.
-Account monitoring includes alerts generated if the account is used in violation of organizational parameters.
-Organizations can describe specific conditions or circumstances under which system accounts can be used, such as by restricting usage to certain days of the week, time of day, or specific durations of time.
+Organizations can describe the specific conditions or circumstances under which information system accounts can be used, for example, by restricting usage to certain days of the week, time of day, or specific durations of time.

-## Control assessment-objective

-{{ insert: param, ac-02.11_odp.01 }} for {{ insert: param, ac-02.11_odp.02 }} are enforced.